aubreymoore/InsectWingbeat/README.md

 # InsectWingbeat
-This repo documents my initial attempts to record insect wingbeat waveforms using an optica sensor and a Raspberry Pi.
+This repo documents my initial attempts to record insect wingbeat waveforms using an optical sensor and a Raspberry Pi.

 In the late 80s and early 90s I did a bit of work on automated monitoring and identification of flying insects using waveforms collected by very simple none-imaging optical sensors.
 Hardware and software has certainly changed a lot since then.
 My contribution to the field was to suggest characterizing insect wingbeat waveforms using harmonic content in addition to the wingbeat frequency (=fundamental frequency).